Powered by SchoolDash

 Castleton Way, Eye IP23 7BL

 Hartismere School is a non-selective academy.
-It has about 1,050 boys and girls aged between 11 and 18.
-In November 2014 the school was rated ‘Outstanding’ by Ofsted.
+It has about 1,060 boys and girls aged between 11 and 18.
+Ofsted last inspected the school in February 2025.

 The school's overall score (out of 100) is given below.
 Coloured segments show the contributions of each indicator, explained in more detail below.
 Hover over the segments for details.
 Personalise the score by clicking on the button to set your own priorities.